rickmcgeer/geni-expt-engine/ansible/templates/README.txt

 SSH configuration for each sliver in the slice.
 You can SSH to any sliver using the label following the 'Host' definition, e.g.,:

-$ ssh -F ssh-config -i id_rsa {{ slice }}.pcvm3-1.instageni.metrodatacenter.com
+$ ssh -F ssh-config pcvm3-1.instageni.metrodatacenter.com

-Other commands like scp work in the same way, but it is necessary to specify the -F and -i options as above.
+Other commands like scp work in the same way, but it is necessary to specify the -F option as above.